subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 6: Illustration of a NCSN

 The DSM algorithm has some shortcomings; in complex high dimensional energy spaces with lots of saddle points where the score function is close to zero, the Langevin iteration can stuck in sub-optimal regions.
 Even if it eventually manages to get out, it can take a long time to converge.
 The solution to this problem was proposed by [Song and Ermon](https://arxiv.org/abs/1907.05600), and is basically a version of the simulated annealing algorithm that was described in Part 1.
 Recall that simulated annealing worked by starting the optimization at a high temperature so that the iteration had enough energy to jump out of shallow local minima and saddle points, and then gradually reducing the temperature to allow it explore deeper regions within larger valleys.
-Song and Ermon proposed a similar mechanism for DSM, which they called Noise Conditioned Score Networks (NCSN), where the noise was varied not through temperature, but by varying the variance $\sigma$.
+Song and Ermon proposed a similar mechanism for DSM, which they called Noise Conditioned Score Networks (NCSN), where the noise was varied not through temperature, but by varying the variance $\sigma$ used in the DSM algorithm.

 The NCSN algorithm is illustrated in the above figure.
 During training, noise is injected at multiple levels $\sigma_1,...,\sigma_L$, where $\sigma_1<\sigma_2<...\sigma_L$, and the idea is to train a score model $s_W(X,\sigma)$ that works for all $\sigma\in {\sigma_1,...,\sigma_L}$.